erfansahaf/kodekloud-downloader/readme.md

-# KodeKlude Downloader Chrome Extension
+# KodeKloud Downloader Chrome Extension

-With this extension, you can download any KodeKlude course.
+With this extension, you can download any KodeKloud course.
 It extracts direct links from website and let you download the course videos.

 ## Requirement

-Since KodeKlude courses are not free, you must be a subscriber.
+Since KodeKloud courses are not free, you must be a subscriber.
 After activating your account as a subscriber, use this extension to download any course you want.

 ## Installation